noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/297 Shattered Isles/15 Locations/Kivan.md

 Akin to Duskvol

+## Festivals

+Seltide : Last day of every month
+An informal holiday based upon the folk-practice honouring a forgotten sky deity.

+Arkenvorn : 30th of Kalivet
+Honouring the institution of the Spirit Wardens

+Unison : 16th Volnisvet
+Celebrating the end of the Unity War with Rodest (Severos won)

+Gratitude: 59th Carilvet
+Honouring the Immortal Emperor’s ascension to the throne and salvation of the Shattered Isles—as well as celebrating thankfulness for other things in life.

 ## Darkness

 Like all the great cities of the Imperium, Kivan operates massive generators around the clock, to produce the power needed for lightning barriers as well as the thousands of electroplasmic lights that illuminate the public thoroughfares.
 The city is densely packed inside the ring of immense lightning towers that protect it from the murderous ghosts of the blighted deathlands beyond.